zats/AdjustFontSize-Xcode-Plugin/README.markdown

 OR

-Clone this repo, build and run ClangFormat, restart Xcode.
+Clone this repo, Build and restart Xcode.